 My system is so much more than just picking a bunch of stitches and threads that I think will look good on a particular canvas.
 In fact, I’ve given it a name – I call it The Needlepoint Success System.

 Specifically, my Needlepoint Success System includes strategic planning that is precisely aligned with The Stitcher’s Club.
 It includes a color theory component, a canvas evaluation plan, a materials strategy, a focus on working the canvas and how it will be finished, and so much more.

 Needlepoint Myth #2: Choosing stitches and threads for needlepoint projects takes a TON of effort and entirely too much time.

 True.
-Choosing stitches and threads ISN’T simple.
+Choosing stitches and threads ISN’T easy.

 From pairing together the most affordable and reliable information resources to knowing exactly which kind of threads to use to maximize canvas enhancement, a step-by-step blueprint can take an otherwise COMPLEX strategy and make it attainable for even the most time-starved stitcher.

 And for the stitcher that possesses such a blueprint, the “complexity” of choosing stitches and threads for your projects actually becomes a huge creative advantage, giving them the unique chance to be able to write their very own stitch guides effectively and with confidence.

 And on a final note, YES, executing the Needlepoint Success Strategy requires effort…but you’ve already proven that you’re willing to put in effort – you just need the reassurance of knowing that every bit of energy you put into developing your skills will come back to you tenfold.